samiri1231/Shirazs-SQL-Bible/README.md

 # Shirazs-SQL-Bible
 This was a massive SQL script I made when learning that contains every major function in MySQL with commentary from yours truly.
+**Disclaimer: I do not intend to poke fun at any form of religion in any way, I simply used it because it is my SQL scripture and the word sounded funny**

 If you come accross this 'Bible' and decide and it helped you learn SQL just a little bit more I would appreciate it if you left a comment!